mmcdole/anathem/README.md

 # Anathem

-The `anathem` application is a digital library for your ebooks and audiobooks.
+`Anathem` is a self-hosted digital library for your ebooks and audiobooks.

 #### Packages: